Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 In the southwest, **Prairie Coteau** is an example of a terminal moraine.
 Many of this lobe's deposits are over 160 metres deep.

-### Erosional impacts of the ice

-The highest mountains in Minnesota were worn down from being made of metamorphic gneiss and many kilometres high; now they're just 500 to 700 meters in elevation.
-Furthermore, a large [ellipsoidal basin](#ellipsoidal-basins) was created and contains thousands of lakes like Upper and Lower Red Lake in North Minnesota, and **Mille Lacs Lake** in Central Minnesota.
-In the Arrowhead Northeast region, this erosion was especially deep due to earlier tectonic tilting of the landscape which exposed weak shale rock.
-Lakes here lie in deeply eroded shales.

 ### Deglaciation
 Glacial Lake Agassiz was formed by glaciers which blocked the natural drainage of the area and as a result a lake developed to the south of the ice.
 The river that drained Lake Agassiz was known as Glacier River Warren.
 This left behind fertile silt deposits in what is now the Red River Valley.